dwiegreffe/mdsrv-web/install.md

 - [Docker](https://docs.docker.com/get-started/)

 <a name="import-tr-md"></a>
-## How do I add a trajectory to my own MDsrv streaming server?
+## How do I manually add a trajectory to my own MDsrv streaming server?

+If you do not want to add the trajectory via the GUI, you can also do this by adjusting the configuration of the streaming server.

 1. Add your trajectory into the trajectory folder of your server.
 2. Update the trajectory_index.json.